Book review: The First Fifteen Lives of Harry August

 To understand what elevates this book from good to great, you need to understand how well it sets up its rules.

-Many science fiction or fantasy stories have a number of rules when it comes to their magic, technological or society systems.
+Many science fiction or fantasy stories have a number of rules when it comes to their magic, technological, or societal systems.
 A good example of this is time travel.
-Usually, a writer will set up the rules for their version of time travel e.g. you can't go back and kill you grandfather because then you'll never have existed in the first place to kill him.
-Clear rules like this are required because they bring tension to the plot, a problem for the protagonist to resolve.
+Usually, a writer will set up the rules for their version of time travel e.g. you can't go back and kill your grandfather because then you'll never have existed in the first place to kill him (aka the Grandfather Paradox).
+Clear rules like this are required because they bring tension to the plot as a problem for the protagonist to resolve.
 Another good example is the magic in Harry Potter.
 We are told that it is impossible to create food and money with magic.
 This is used so that we can see how different classes of wizards live, like the Weasleys vs the Malfoys.
 However, the more expansive your story gets the more likely you are to start seeing holes in it.
 The incessant need to break even basic magic rules for the Fantastic Beasts films are a great example.
 Accio can only be used on objects in the original Harry Potter series, but Newt uses it on creatures in Fantastic Beasts.
-Hopefully we see the end of the Harry Potter Universe before Rowling tweets that Santa went to Hogwarts, was housed in Hufflepuff, and his helpers are House Elves (imagine living in the North Pole with no clothing.
-Grim)
+Hopefully we see the end of the Harry Potter Universe before Rowling tweets that Santa went to Hogwarts, was housed in Slytherin, and his helpers are House Elves (imagine living in the North Pole with no clothing.
+Grim).

 The rules of The First Fifteen Lives of Harry August are simple.
-Kalachakra are rare humans die and are reborn into the exact same life.
-Like Groundhog Day but your whole life is repeated, basically.
+Kalachakra are rare humans that die and are reborn into the exact same life.
+Like Groundhog Day, but your whole life is repeated.
 You have all of your memories from your previous lives, and they slowly fade with time.
 You are able to purge your memories with a simple procedure that breaks down to electronically lobotomising yourself before you die.
-Some among the Kalacharkra have a further trait where they never forget their memories and are immune from the electrical lobotomy.
+Some among the Kalacharkra have a further trait where they never forget their memories and are immune to the electrical lobotomy.
 Finally, the kalacharkra all appear to be infertile.
 What I love about rules like this is that they are easy to understand and they are concise enough to fit into one paragraph.